ngyukman/gradle-ikvm-plugin/README.md

         // Warning codes that should be considered as errors warnAsError = [105, 110, 120]

+        // Array of reference paths to be referenced in compilation references = [ '../foo.dll', '../bar.dll' ]

         // Other ikvmc options can be set:
         // fileVersion, target, main, classloader, delaySign, compressResources, removeAssertions, srcPath ...
     }